• Skip to primary navigation

 If you travel across Mexico, you want to know is Mexico safe or not.
 This guide has given you some ideas on how to stay safe.

-See this guide on some of the safe places to visit in Mexico for more ideas on where to travel to.
+While you’re still here, I invite you to check out my guide on some of the safest places to visit in Mexico for more ideas on where to travel to.

 is it safe to travel Mexico